Personalized Spiking Neural Networks with Ferroelectric Synapses for EEG Signal Processing: Methods

 \subsection{Synaptic device}

 A ferroelectric synaptic device with the same functional stack as that of \cite{begon2024back} was fabricated on a silicon subtrate.
 The substrate is a 0.8 \textmu m thick thermal SiO\textsubscript{2} on Si chip.
 Using Atomic Layer Deposition (ALD), 20 nm of TiN was deposited at 300\textdegree C, then 45 cycles of WO\textsubscript{x} at 360\textdegree C. Afterwards, a [HfO\textsubscript{2}/ZrO\textsubscript{2}] nanolaminate is deposited at 300\textdegree C consisting of five supercycles, each comprising five cycles with tetrakis (ethylmethylamino) hafnium (IV) and O\textsubscript{2}, and ten cycles with bis (methylcyclopentadienyl) (methyl) (methoxy) zirconium (IV) and O\textsubscript{2}.
 Ten nanometers of TiN were deposited in situ.
-Crystallization was performed with a millisecond flash lamp anneal: the sample was preheated at 450\textdegree C, followed by a 20 ms pulse of 90 J/cm\textsuperscript{2}.
-A 50 nm thick W metal electrode was then sputtered.
+The ALD deposition was followed by a 50 nm of tungsten sputtering.
+Crystallization was performed with a millisecond flash lamp anneal: the sample was preheated at 450\textdegree C for 120 s, followed by a 20 ms pulse of 90 J/cm\textsuperscript{2}.
 The top electrode was defined by UV lithography and reactive ion etching (RIE).
 A 100 nm thick SiO\textsubscript{2} passivation layer was then sputtered.
-Vias to the device’s top electrode contacts were defined by UV lithography.
-The SiO\textsubscript{2} layer was etched by RIE.
-A cross-section is represented in \autoref{fig:figx-device}(a).
+A cross-section is represented in \autoref{fig:figx-device}(a). -